metahashorg/crypt_example_sh/README.md

 # crypt_example_sh
 This repository contains a script file for Bash, that describes step-by-step generation of the Metahash address, creating transactions and fetching balance history and information.
 For more details about Metahash address generation, please read the [article](https://support.metahash.org/hc/en-us/articles/360002712193-Getting-started-with-Metahash-network#h_683619682421524476003219).

+<b>Only transactions in binary format are currently supported.
+Transactions in text format are deprecated.</b>

 ## Get the source code

 Clone the repository by: